il94/42_camagru/README.md

 - Step 1 : Install and run Docker [Documentation](https://docs.docker.com/engine/install/)

-- Step 2 : Clone the project and replace the ".env-example" file extensions with ".env", as well as the "msmtprc-example" with "msmtprc".
+- Step 2 : Clone the project and replace the ".env-example" file extensions with ".env", as well as the "msmtprc-example" file with "msmtprc".
 Variables are already filled, but it's recommended to replace them with your own values.

 - Step 3 : On a terminal, go to the project folder and execute :
 ```bash